040 Processing Data with Pandas#

 3. The DataFrame Object#

 We will now look in a bit more detail at the DataFrame object.
 For this section we will be using a dataset that records the extent of sea ice in the Arctic and Antarctic.
 This data is available from the National Snow and Ice Data Center.
-The data is available in CSV format and we have already downloaded it and saved it in the data directory as seaice.csv.
+The data are available in CSV format and we have already downloaded it and saved it in the data directory as seaice.csv.

 We will read the data and print the DataFrame,